-But do they really or is ignorance bliss to some team members?
+But do they really?
+Or is ignorance sometimes bliss to certain team members?
 Does your intern, for example, want to know every transaction in your bank account?
-Or are they just happy to have an overarching view of your company and not know the finer details?
+Or are they just happy to have an overarching view of your startup without knowing the finer details?

 A younger staff member may not have that experience.
 You’re not deceiving them – you’re shouldering the burden.